RebootJeff/rebootjeff.github.io/source/_posts/2014-08-17-protractor-e2e-testing-reveal-element-blocked-by-fixed-nav.markdown

 When you use `.click()`, you might expect Protractor (or WebDriver, which serves as the underlying engine for Protractor) will try to scroll the web page until the target element is displayed before clicking.
 However, Protractor will only scroll until the target element is in the browser *viewport*.

 Now imagine your test suite includes several tests (ooh la la!).
 In test #1, the actions of the test cause Protractor to scroll to the bottom of the page.
 In test #2, the test tries to perform the actions of *Example A*.
-Therefore, during test #2, protractor tries to scroll back up the page until the target avatar is in the viewport, but this just brings the avatar directly under the fixed nav bar.
+Therefore, during test #2, Protractor tries to scroll back up the page until the target avatar is in the viewport, but this just brings the avatar directly under the fixed nav bar.

 Then Protractor attempts a click by finding the center of the target.
 So even if a tiny portion of the avatar's butt is displayed just below the bottom of the fixed nav bar, it won't be clicked.
 Instead, Protractor will throw an error saying that the target could not be clicked.
 The error will also mention that the nav bar would receive the click event.

 # Well that sucks.
 Now what?